 Businesses using text messaging can obtain branded sender IDs or memorable shortcodes to establish brand identity and build trust.
 Like all marketing strategies, text marketing requires every subscriber to opt in.

 SMS offers higher open rates than other mobile channels, such as email (98% vs 21.33% respectively), making it a leading marketing channel.
 It works even on basic feature phones.
-SMS marketing works brilliantly for abandoned cart reminders, flash sale notifications, new product launches, review requests and various types of reminders.
+SMS marketing strategy works brilliantly for abandoned cart reminders, flash sale notifications, new product launches, review requests and various types of reminders.

 2. Email marketing